 Oppenheimer Reaffirms Their Hold Rating on Stryker (SYK)

-According to TipRanks.com, Lichtman has currently no stars on a ranking scale of 0-5 stars, with an average return of -4.7% and a 50.6% success rate.
+According to TipRanks.com, Lichtman is ranked 0 out of 5 stars with an average return of -4.8% and a 50.3% success rate.
 Lichtman covers the Healthcare sector, focusing on stocks such as Integra Lifesciences, Medtronic, and ConforMIS.

-Currently, the analyst consensus on Stryker is a Moderate Buy with an average price target of $231.86.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Stryker with a $231.00 average price target, representing a 7.5% upside.
+In a report released today, Needham also maintained a Hold rating on the stock.

 See today’s analyst top recommended stocks >>